 How to Choose A Cosmetic Surgeon for Asian Double Eyelid Surgery

 Asian Eyelid Surgery requires a thorough understanding of the unique anatomy that makes Asian eyes especially different.
 Ethnicity, age, gender, skin quality, as well as general health assessment all need to be well-integrated into the development of a proper treatment strategy.

-Differences between the Asian Eyelid and Occidental Eyelid
+Differences between the Asian Eyelid and Caucasian Eyelid

 Asian eyelids differ from Caucasian or Occidental eyelids in many ways, which is why it requires its own special approach and treatment.
 These differences are manifested in the following ways:

 - The first and most noticeable difference is the crease (or sometimes lackthereof).
 In some cases, the Asian upper eyelid crease forms much closer to the eyelash line, and in other cases, the crease is either incomplete or broken up into several smaller folds.
 There are also many instances that the crease isn’t present at all.

 - Asian upper eyelids possess what is called an epicanthal fold, a distinct feature which can be seen between the inner corner of the eye and the nose.

 - Asian upper eyelids also tend to look much fuller than occidental eyelids.
 This fullness is due to bulging orbital fat caused by a weaker orbital septum, which allows the fat to push forward.
 The eyebrow fat pad is also a lot thicker in Asian eyelids, and protrudes lower, thus preventing any eyelids creases from forming.